mpcphys0/img_tools/compare_dicom_gui/README.md

 (new_environment_name) PS C:\>
 ```

-Once the environment is activate, python scripts now have access to whichever version of Python is installed in that environment and also packages/libraries that have been installed.
+Once the environment is activated, python scripts now have access to whichever version of Python is installed in that environment and also packages/libraries that have been installed.

 Show packages installed in current working environment: